The Righteousness Which is of Faith is Imputed

 How Much Righteousness?

-Jesus Christ was not only perfect, but infinitely perfect.
+Jesus Christ was not only sinless and perfect, but infinitely perfect.
 His life was of infinite value because He was the embodiment of divine life and righteousness.
 He came to the cross and freely gave this life of infinite value for the worthless lives of sinful men.
 Jesus was the total outlay of heaven's treasure, the accumulated love and wealth of eternity, the totality of God's righteousness.
 When we raise our little minds to comprehend the gospel, we are surveying the biggest thing in the universe — the righteousness of God Himself.
 And it is by His righteousness, all of His righteousness, and nothing less than all of it, that sinners are justified.

 Again we ask, by whose righteousness are sinners justified?
 By God's righteousness alone!
 And how much of God's righteousness does it require to justify sinners?
 All of it!
 Such is the value of the sacrifice made on Calvary.
 If one could collect all the righteousness of all the angels and all the saints and total it together, it would be as nothing compared to the incomprehensible and infinite righteousness which was poured out for the salvation of guilty sinners.
 Such is the righteousness which is "unto all and upon all them that believe" in Jesus.
 This righteousness is that of God Himself in the person of the Lord Jesus Christ.